Training the parametric interactions in an analog bosonic quantum neural network with Fock basis measurement: Results

-We consider a set of $M$ modes pairwise coupled through two parametric processes: coherent photon conversion at a rate $g_{kl}$ and two-mode squeezing at a rate ${g^s}_{kl}$ for modes $k$ and $l$ (Figure~\ref{fig:4_modes_g_gs}).
-This type of interaction can be obtained in circuit Quantum Electrodynamics (cQED) using tunable parametric couplers \cite{metelmannParametricCouplingsEngineered2023}.
+We consider a set of $M$ modes pairwise coupled through two parametric processes: coherent photon conversion at a rate $g_{kl}$ and two-mode squeezing at a rate ${g^s}_{kl}$ for modes $k$ and $l$ (Figure~\ref{fig:Figure1}a).
 In the rotating frame, the Hamiltonian of this system writes